josephmjoy/robotics/python_robotutils/NOTES.md

 listen threads waiting to be shut down - in particular the transport listen threads.
 By catching exceptions and closing the transport the hangs went away.

-TO debug I noticed that `EchoClient.sendMessage` was not returning normally - because the trace before it was displayed but not after - so I put a breakpoint in the function and stepped through until it hit the error.
+To debug I noticed that `EchoClient.sendMessage` was not returning normally - because the trace before it was displayed but not after - so I put a breakpoint in the function and stepped through until it hit the error.
 The key uncaught exception was an attribute naming error - see the `pdbg` listing below.
 ```